smokeyfm/smokey-frontend/README.md

 ### Running Locally

-- `cp .env.example .env.development`
+1. `cp .env.example .env.development`
-- Replace `.env.development` with variables from Aaron
+1. Replace `.env.development` with variables from Aaron
-- `yarn dev`
+1. `yarn dev`
-- Open [http://localhost:3000](http://localhost:3000) in your browser.
+1. Open [http://localhost:3000](http://localhost:3000) in your browser.

+_Gotchas:_

+- Does the backend (`dna-admin`) have menus, products, live streams
+- Do you have the backend url & api key in `.env`?

 ## Styles